El Rushbo and the Excellence in Broadcasting Network.

 It was not about sitting with them and getting along with them.

-Now they may be able to fool themselves in the chamber and think that they're really mattering.
+Now, they may be able to fool themselves in the chamber and think that they're really mattering and that they're really doing great things and that they're helping this new civility and so on.

 All they're doing is alienating themselves from the people who elected them.

-I hate to say it too, but this is the people that swarmed polling places in November, what Obama stopped.
+I hate to say it too, but this is the people that swarmed polling places in November want Obama stopped.

 They don't want his agenda joined.